mluukkai/WebPalvelinohjelmointi2023/english/week2.md

 > end
 > ```
 >
 > - Attention: if the name of your module is <code>RatingAverage</code>, exactly like in the example, because of Ruby naming conventions it has to be placed in the file <code>app/models/concerns/rating_average.rb</code>.
-In fact, even though classes names are CamelCase and start with capital letters, their files names follow the snake_case.rb style.
+In fact, even though classes names are PascalCase and start with capital letters, their files names follow the snake_case.rb style.

 After you have done the exercise, the class Brewery should look more or less like below (assuming your module is called RatingAverage):